vertica/VerticaPy/docs/source/examples_learn_titanic.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_titanic_table_drop_clean_4.html

-The column "age" has too many missing values and since most machine learning algorithms can't handle missing values, we need to impute our data.
-Let's fill the missing values using the average "age" of the passengers that have the same "pclass" and "sex".
+The column ``age`` has too many missing values and since most machine learning algorithms can't handle missing values, we need to impute our data.
+Let's fill the missing values using the average ``age`` of the passengers that have the same "pclass" and "sex".

 .. code-block:: python